midwayjs/pandora/docs/source/en/introduce.md

 Of course, if the Pandora.js can only start and stop the application, that is too Big deal.
 Application operation has been a difficult problem, in the `Ops first` today, we combine the Metrics standard and Open-tracing Standard.
 Through those, you can get custom monitoring invoke link tracing and so on so on. that is bound to open the intelligent monitoring of Node.js.

-## A Part Of Features Of Pandora.js
+## A part of features of the Pandora.js

 - Providing different kinds of frameworks, and the ability to start and stop a single file.
 - Providing multi applications management and deployment capabilities